uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-setup.md

 ## Set up Gitpod

-We recommend that you develop your workshop using a cloud-based based package called Gitpod.
+We recommend that you develop your module using a cloud-based based package called Gitpod.
 Basically, Gitpod provides a unix box pre-installed with all the tools you need to develop your Morea site in the cloud.
 You access everything through a browser, and edit your site using a browser-based version of Visual Studio Code.
 (If, at some later point, you want to switch to local development, you can find out more at [Morea Framework Local Development](https://morea-framework.github.io/docs/category/local-development)).

 ### Login to GitPod